Drug Interaction Report

 No other interactions were found between your selected drugs.

-- valproic acid interacts with more than 300 other drugs.
+- valproic acid interacts with more than 300 other drugs and 8 diseases.

-- Flagyl (metronidazole) interacts with more than 100 other drugs.
+- Flagyl (metronidazole) interacts with more than 200 other drugs and 7 diseases.

 Food can enhance the levels of nitazoxanide in your body.
 Nitazoxanide should be taken just after eating food.
 Do not take it on an empty stomach.
 This will make it easier for your body to absorb the medication.

-The maximum recommended number of ingredients in the 'amebicides' category to be taken concurrently is one.
-Your list includes two ingredients belonging to the 'amebicides' category:
+The recommended maximum number of medicines in the 'amebicides' category to be taken concurrently is usually one.
+Your list includes two medicines belonging to the 'amebicides' category:

 Drug Interaction Classification

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

 |Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|

 |Minimally clinically significant.
 Minimize risk; assess risk and consider an alternative drug, take steps to circumvent the interaction risk and/or institute a monitoring plan.|